99.99% of the time, the answer is yes.

 I could go on and on, but here’s the bigger picture:

-You certainly don’t have to hire us, but please…hire an attorney to get it done right from the start.
+You certainly don’t have to hire us, but please…If, you’re going through Florida Probate administration, hire an attorney to get it done right from the start.